Expungement Attorney in Louisiana

-If you were convicted of a nonviolent misdemeanor or felony, the experienced and dedicated lawyer at Whiddon Criminal Defense may be able to help you break free from the mistakes of your past.
-We’ll conduct an evaluation to determine whether you may be eligible for expungement, and if so, we’ll help you get your clean slate.
+If you were convicted of a nonviolent misdemeanor or felony, a Louisiana expungement lawyer may be able to help.
+At Whiddon Criminal Defense, we’ll determine whether you may be eligible for expungement, and if so, we’ll help you get your clean slate.

 What Is Expungement?